jz393/jz393.github.io/writing/wellness-in-modernity.md

 You can track my fitness stats [here](https://zhangjane.com/fitness).

 ## Leveraging the tech
 Alas, we live in a (tech-obsessed) society, and my health journey doesn’t exist in a vacuum.
 With so many modern options for tracking our wellness, I wonder if we even have an excuse not to be healthy these days.
-At the same time, with the constant influx of numbers and figures, it’s hard to know what to prioritize.
+At the same time, the constant influx of numbers and figures can make it difficult to focus.

 ### Apple Watch
 I received my first Apple Watch as a Christmas present in college.
 Back then, all I cared about was getting through my classes.
 I used it primarily to ping my phone, relieved I didn’t have to keep track of it anymore.
 Also, getting instant notifications on my wrist was nice, though often draining.